Red Tower (Alanya): History

 The name derives from the more red color brick he used in its construction.
 The building itself is 33 m high and 12.5 m wide.
-It remains one of the finest examples of medieval military architecture, and is the best preserved Seljuk building in the city.
+It remains a fine example of medieval military architecture, and is the best preserved Seljuk building in the city.

 In 1979 the city opened the Ethnographic Museum of Alanya inside of the tower.
 Besides providing visitors with a history of the tower and town, the museum gives attention to the heraldry, in particular the Seljuq double headed eagle that is used on the city flag.

 The tower was depicted on the reverse of the Turkish 250,000 lira banknotes from 1992 to 2005.